xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 [Week 4](#week-4) | [week 3](#week-3) | [week 2](#week-2) | [week 1](#week-1)

+intrusive, obtrusive,
+extraneous, unsightly
+coffer.
+he avoids the glitter of show business.
+I mean that all glitters is not gold.
+the expansive glittering lake.
+burgundy.
+vinyl.

+I'm cutting it close.

 A **geyser** of gas and liquid erupted. -

 A hot climate **enervate** people who are not used to it. -